stadawi12/nPlan/README.md

 1) download my repository from github into an empty directory.
 Using `$ git clone`.

-2) As I do not track the data files themselves, you will need to download them into an already existing directory named `data`.

-3) After downloading the zipped data file, run
-`$ unzip ppi_with_text.zip` followed by
-`$ mv ppi/* .`
-so that we have all the data files directly in the data directory

-4) Now create a fresh python environment (I have used Python version 3.9.5 for my project) using
-`$ python3.9 -m venv .venv` then go ahead and source the new environment using `$ source .venv/bin/activate`
+2) Create a fresh python environment (I have used Python version 3.9.5 for my project, would recommend using same python version) using `$ python3.9 -m venv .venv` then go ahead and source the new environment using `$ source .venv/bin/activate`

-5) Once that is done, you will be ready to install the necessary python packages to run my scripts, to do this, run
+3) Once that is done, you will be ready to install the necessary python packages to run my scripts, to do this, run
 `$ pip install -r requirements.txt`,
 this may take a while as I am using torch for my project which alone is ~1GB large, so make sure you have enough storage on your machine.

+4) you will get some errors during the installation, this is because I am using `torch_geometric` which cannot be downloaded using pip.

-6) Once all the requirements are installed, go to the `tests` directory using `$ cd tests` and run the `Makefile` by using
+4) Once all the requirements are installed, go to the `tests` directory using `$ cd tests` and run the `Makefile` by using
 `$ make`, this will run all the unittests I have created making sure that the code works as intended.